UDDITwork/Career-Resume-Builder/README.md

-# Career-Resume-Builder
+# </Career-Resume-Builder>

+🚀 **Beta Module | Shree-AI Pre-Testing Version** 🚀
+<:::Still in dev phase:::>
+Welcome to **Career-Resume-Builder**, the pre-release beta glimpse of Shree-AI's capabilities—a **next-gen AI-powered resume builder** for crafting professional, ATS-ready resumes in real-time.
+Designed to make resume creation fast, intelligent, and hassle-free, this beta version offers a powerful sneak peek into Shree-AI's transformative potential.

+---

 Career-Resume-Builder is a powerful open-source resume builder and resume parser.

-The goal of OpenResume is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence.
+The goal of Career-Resume-Builder is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence.

 Official site: [https://notdecided.com](https://career-resume-builder.com)

 ## ⚒️ Resume Builder

-OpenResume's resume builder allows user to create a modern professional resume easily.
+CareerResumeBuilder's resume builder allows user to create a modern professional resume easily.

 ![Resume Builder Demo](https://i.ibb.co/jzcrrt8/career-resume-builder-demo-optimize.gif)